Frojd/Fabrik/README.md

 This project ships with examples for Django and Wordpress (just check `examples/*`)

 ## Debugging
-Simple, just import `debug` from frojd_fabric.api, then run it with your command.
+Simple, just import `debug` from fabrik.api, then run it with your command.
-Debug will then generate a log file called `frojd_fabric-debug.log`.
+Debug will then generate a log file called `fabrik-debug.log`.

 Example: `fabrik debug demo deploy`